gmahapat/Group-Final-INST-326/README.md

 6. If you would like to end the program enter 'done' this will exit the program and output your search history along with the count of outputs for each input.
 ### Possible Inputs
 (All outputs are obtained from the CSV file)
-- 'find_film': this input will ask you for an actor/actress name, then output all movies that actor/actress was casted in
+- 'find_film': this input will ask you for an actor/actress name, then output all movies that actor/actress was casted in (Megan Fox)
-- 'get_cast': this input will ask you for a movie title, then output all the cast members associated with that movie
+- 'get_cast': this input will ask you for a movie title, then output all the cast members associated with that movie (Cinderella)
-- 'what_year': this input will ask you for a year, then output all movies released in that year
+- 'what_year': this input will ask you for a year, then output all movies released in that year (1975)
+- 'between_year': this input will ask you for two years seperated by a comma with no spaces, then outputs movies between the two years.
+Make sure that the lesser year comes      before the greater year.
+(1890,1920)
-- 'find_genre': this input will was for a genre, then output all movies with the identified genre
+- 'find_genre': this input will ask for a genre, then output all movies with the identified genre (Romance)
+- 'duration_search': this input will ask for an integar, then output any movie with the number of minutes given or less.
+Ex.
+50, the output will be any movie that is 50 minutes  or less.
+(50)
-- 'review': this will output the CSV file so users have an idea of what possible searches can be
+- 'review': this will output the CSV file so users have an idea of what possible searches can be (review)
-- 'done': this will end the program and output the user's search history along with the number of outputs each search had.
+- 'done': this will end the program and output the user's search history along with the number of outputs each search had. (done)
 ### Annotated Bibliography
 Kaggle - This source was used to obtain the CSV file